 | Frame Rates | 5 FPS to 60 FPS | VFR stabilisation |

-We avoid the "performance wall" through Multi-Threading: every camera feed is isolated into its own execution thread.
+We avoid the "performance wall" through multi-threading.
+Every camera feed is isolated into its own execution thread.
 If one camera loses connection, it doesn't interrupt the rest.
-Our architecture allows for linear scaling—as you grow, you simply add "worker nodes" to the cluster.
+Our architecture allows for linear scaling, so as you grow, you simply add "worker nodes" to the cluster.

 We believe in "AI realism."
 While our software provides a massive intelligence boost, it isn't magic.